liamhv31/Projects/Wireshark/Wireshark.md

 **Answer**: 3

 ### Question 16 - What is the name of the second artist?
+Now that we know how artists are identified, we can look for more information on the second artist directly by keyword searching `artist=2`.
+Keep paging through with the **Find Next** button until you find more information on artist 2.
+Eventually you will see an HTML block that has this: `<p>painted by: <a href='artists.php?artist=2'>Blad3</a></p>`.

+**Answer**: Blad3

 ## Packet Operations

+### Question 1 - Investigate the resolved addresses.
+What is the IP address of the hostname starts with "bbc"?

+### Question 2 - What is the number of IPv4 conversations?

+### Question 3 - How many bytes (k) were transferred from the "Micro-St" MAC address?

+### Question 4 - What is the number of IP addresses linked with "Kansas City"?

+### Question 5 - Which IP address is linked with "Blicnet" AS Organisation?

 ## Traffic Analysis